-Christian Dior is set to announce that Maria Grazia Chiuri is joining the French fashion house from Italian design house Valentino after its couture show in early July, two people familiar with the matter told Reuters.
+Christian Dior has tapped Maria Grazia Chiuri - one of the co-creative directors of Valentino - to fill the spot left open by Raf Simons.
 In taking on one of the most important jobs at Dior, Chiuri will also be the first female creative director in the company's 70-year history, following in the footsteps of celebrity designers including Yves Saint Laurent, Gianfranco Ferre and John Galliano.
-"I understand that it will be announced after the (July) couture show," one of the sources said.

-Dior is the parent company of LVMH, the luxury industry's biggest luxury group.
-It generates around 5 billion euros in annual sales, of which more than three fifths come from perfume and cosmetics.
-It has been struggling to find a replacement for Belgian designer Raf Simons who left unexpectedly in October.
+Dior has been struggling to find a replacement for Belgian designer Simons who left unexpectedly in October.

 As noted by Reuters, "Chiuri has worked wonders at Valentino together with her design partner Pierpaolo Piccioli, acting as the brand's joint-creative director since Valentino Garavani, who hired them himself, announced his retirement in 2007.
 The pair won several prizes and helped to turn Valentino into one of the luxury industry's most profitable luxury brands and one of the strongest in terms of sales growth."